rabestro/DatZ1165-EN/A7/TEST.md

 ### (C++ only) Border case: very big numbers

-We should test the numbers very close to MAX_VALUE including the maximum possible number for long int.
+We should test the numbers very close to the maximum values for our implementation.
+The maximum for long int is 2,147,483,647.
+The maximum for long long int is 18,446,744,073,709,551,615.

 ### Border case: perfect square numbers